ppy/osu-wiki/wiki/Gameplay/Score/en.md

 *For other uses, see [Score (disambiguation)](/wiki/Disambiguation/Score).*

 How much score a player is awarded after successful completion of a [beatmap](/wiki/Beatmap) is determined by what [judgments](/wiki/Gameplay/Judgement) the player received for each [hit object](/wiki/Gameplay/Hit_object).
-The scoring system is split into two major versions currently in use, and into different scoring algorithms for each [game mode](/wiki/Game_mode).
+The scoring system is split into two major versions currently in use.

 ## ScoreV1

 ScoreV1 is the colloquial name for the original, default scoring system in osu!.
+While commonly referred to by a single name, the algorithm itself deviates quite a lot depending on the active [game mode](/wiki/Game_mode):

 - osu! and osu!catch use a strictly combo-based score multiplier applied on score values for each hit object
 - osu!taiko roughly follows the *Taiko no Tatsujin* scoring system with a small constant score affected with combo bonus